GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 To emulate slow 3G, fast 3G, and other connection speeds, select the corresponding options from the **Throttling** menu.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/VSk4XiLkW8TZBCPFzSmE.png", alt="The Network Throttling menu", width="800", height="620" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/VSk4XiLkW8TZBCPFzSmE.png", alt="The Network Throttling menu.", width="800", height="620" %}

 DevTools displays a warning icon next to the **Network** tab to remind you that throttling is enabled.